Unveiling Project-Specific Bias in Neural Code Models: Methodology

 \subsection{Behavior Analysis and Interpretation}

-We consider two typical software analysis tasks: vulnerability detection and type inference (refer to Section~\ref{task} for detailed description of the two tasks).
-The underlying model we analyze is the pre-trained CodeBert~\cite{feng2020codebert}.
-Even though CodeBert is reported to achieve the state-of-the-art performance on these software analysis tasks\cite{feng2020codebert,guo2020graphcodebert,jesse2021learning}, we find that the performance only holds for IID test data.
-In contrast, the generalization performance would drop dramatically if we test CodeBert on inter-project OOD set and adversarial set.

-In order to robustly infer, model should learn to embed abstract, high-level code semantics, instead of using merely low-level self-defined variable or function names.
-Whereas in the following sections, we will unveil that CodeBert would spuriously use these uninformative tokens as shortcut for prediction since they co-occur frequently with some labels due to developer's idiosyncrasies.
+We consider two typical software analysis tasks: vulnerability detection and type inference (see Section~\ref{task} for a detailed description of the two tasks).
+The backbone encoder-only LLMs-based models we analyze are the pre-trained CodeBERT~\cite{feng2020codebert} and GraphCodeBERT~\cite{DBLP:conf/iclr/GuoRLFT0ZDSFTDC21,DBLP:conf/acl/GuoLDW0022} models.
+Although they have been reported to achieve state-of-the-art performance on multiple software analysis tasks~\cite{DBLP:conf/iclr/GuoRLFT0ZDSFTDC21,DBLP:conf/acl/GuoLDW0022}, we find that compared to their high performance on the intra-project IID data, their performance drops considerably on the real-world inter-project OOD set and adversarial set for the two evaluated tasks.
+Intuitively, to robustly infer, the model should learn to embed abstract, generalizable code semantics, instead of using merely low-level self-defined variable/function names.
+In the following, we unveil that neural code models may utilize ungeneralizable tokens as shortcuts, while disregarding ground-truth evidence for predictions.
+This is because these tokens co-occur frequently with the label while they are project-specific and ungeneralizable due to the developer's idiosyncrasies, which results in models' poor generalization and robustness.

-\paragraph{Model Behavior Analysis.} We analyze the model's behavior using a post-hoc DNN model explanation algorithm: Integrated Gradient\cite{sundararajan2017axiomatic}.
-Intuitively, the algorithm attributes the prediction to all inputs by giving each input an importance score\cite{montavon2018methods} indicating its contribution to the output.
-Formally, given an input sequence $x_i=(x_i^{1}, x_i^{2},...,x_i^{T})\in R^{T}$, a baseline reference input $x'\in R^{T}$, a neural model $f:R^{T}\rightarrow [0, 1]$.
-The integrated gradient importance vector of the prediction $f_{y}(x_i)$ is computed as the combination of gradients of $m$ intermediate samples along the straightline path from reference $x_{i}'$ to input $x_{i}$, which is as follows:
+\paragraph{Model Behavior Analysis.} We analyze the model's behavior using a post-hoc DNN model explanation algorithm: Integrated Gradient~\cite{sundararajan2017axiomatic}.
+Intuitively, the algorithm attributes the prediction to the input by giving each feature an importance score~\cite{montavon2018methods}, which indicates its contribution to the output.
+The detailed formula is as follows:

-We use zero word embedding as the baseline reference input vector.
-To summarize attributions of each token in the sequence, we take the L1 norm of each importance vector w.r.t to each token $x_{i}^{t} \in x_{i}$ and normalize the final importance vector w.r.t to the sequence $x_i$ with its L2 norm.
-Eventually, we obtain a feature importance vector $\mathrm {IGs}(x_{i}) \in R^{T}$ with each scalar (weight) within indicates the contribution of each token for the model's prediction $f_{y}(x_i)$.